 Machine learning research at the KU Leuven was initiated in 1986, when Luc De Raedt started his PhD studies under the direction of Maurice Bruynooghe.
 In the 90s, the group rapidly gained recognition for its seminal contributions to inductive logic programming.
 During this period, members of the group developed a number of well-known systems such as Clint, Claudien, Tilde, Warmr and ICL, many of which are now gathered in our wide-spread ACE-tool, and the activities of the group rapidly expanded into domains such as reinforcement learning and distance-based learning.
 Since then, the group focuses on applications in the life sciences (especially chemo- and bio-informatics), in constraint-based data mining and inductive databases, and statistical relational learning (combining probabilistic models with logic).
 In 2006, with the return of Luc De Raedt to Leuven, the group of Hendrik Blockeel and Maurice Bruynooghe essentially merged with the former machine learning lab at the University of Freiburg.
 It is now one of the largest machine learning lab groups in Europe.

-Members of the group have been involved as coordinators or principle investigators in many European projects, including the ESPRIT III and IV projects ILP (Inductive Logic Programming I and II) and Aladin, the EU FP 5 and 6 IST FET projects APRIL (Application of Probabilistic Inductive Logic Programming I and II), IQ (Inductive Querying), SolEuNet, and cInQ (Consortium on Inductive Querying), the EU FP 7 IST FET project BISON, and the EU FET project ICON.
+Members of the group have been involved as coordinators or principle investigators in many European projects, including the ESPRIT III and IV projects ILP (Inductive Logic Programming I and II) and Aladin, the EU FP5 and FP6 IST FET projects APRIL (Application of Probabilistic Inductive Logic Programming I and II), IQ (Inductive Querying), SolEuNet, and cInQ (Consortium on Inductive Querying), the EU FP7 IST FET project BISON, and the EU FP7 FET project ICON.

-They have also acted as organizers and program-co-chairs of key events such as:
+Additionally, they have acted as organizers and program-co-chairs of key events such as:

 - ECML 1993